cozodb/cozo/IN_PROG.md

 ?[airport] := reachable[airport]
 ```

-With aggregation and unification, we can compute the shortest path between Frankfurt and all airports in the world:
+Compute the shortest path between Frankfurt and all airports in the world with Datalog:

 ```
 shortest_paths[dst, shortest(path)] := :route{src: 'FRA', dst},